Kattenelvis/Obsidian-Vault-master/Book Idea (AI Safety textbook)/Phil of Physics or Metaphysics.md

 A configuration of matter that is the most efficient for computation.
 See: Hedonium

+According to X, the maximum amount of computation per unit volume is: Y

 Section 1.6
 [Consciousness as a state of matter - ScienceDirect](https://www.sciencedirect.com/science/article/pii/S0960077915000958)